Aladdin (1992 Disney film): Home media

 The film was first released in VHS on September 29, 1993, as part of the Walt Disney Classics line, although it was not officially advertised until October 1.
 In its first three days of availability, Aladdin sold 10.8 million copies, setting the fastest sales record and grossing about in the United States.
 In less than three weeks, the VHS release of Aladdin sold more than 16 million units and grossed over in the United States.
 On release of the Sega Genesis video game adaptation in November, Aladdin sold approximately 30 million home video units, earning more than in the United States.
 It was the best-selling home video release until a record broken by The Lion King.
 This VHS edition entered moratorium on April 30, 1994.
 A THX-certified widescreen LaserDisc was issued on September 21, 1994, and a Spanish-dubbed VHS for the American market was released on April 14, 1995.
 In Japan, 2.2 million home video units were sold by 1995.

 On October 5, 2004, Aladdin was re-released onto VHS and for the first time released on DVD, as part of Disney's Platinum Edition line.
-The DVD release featured retouched and cleaned-up animation, which had been prepared for the film's planned but ultimately cancelled IMAX reissue in 2003, and a second disc with bonus features.
+The DVD release featured the movie and a second disc with bonus features.
 Accompanied by a $19 million marketing campaign, the DVD sold about 3 million units in its first month.
 The film's soundtrack was available in its original Dolby 5.1 track or in a new Disney Enhanced Home Theater Mix.
 The DVD went into moratorium in January 2008 with its sequels.

 Walt Disney Studios Home Entertainment released the film on a Diamond Edition Blu-ray on October 13, 2015.
 The film was released on Digital HD on September 29, 2015.
 In its first week of release on home media in the United States, the film topped the Blu-ray sales chart and debuted at number 2 at the Nielsen VideoScan First Alert chart, which tracks overall disc sales behind the disaster film, San Andreas.
 The film's Blu-ray release sold 1.81 million units and grossed $39 million, as of 2017.

 Aladdin was re-released on HD and 4K digital download on August 27, 2019, with a physical media re-release on Blu-ray and Ultra HD Blu-ray on September 10, 2019, as part of the Walt Disney Signature Collection.